 - The judgement of the Assessor was irrational or unreasonable in light of the circumstances that the property is substantially overvalued and an injustice results;

 - The assessment was fraudulent, dishonest, or illegal.

 While we understand some may have concerns about affordability, high tax, or change in value from one year to the next, these are not sufficient grounds for an appeal.
-An appeal should be based on the estimated market value of the property.
+An appeal is to be based on the estimated market value of the property.
 According to Maine law, a property's valuation is considered reasonable within 10% of it probable selling price.

 1. Informal Appeal

 - Review your property record card and report any inaccuracies to the Assessor's Office.

 - Review sales of similar properties and familiarize yourself with local market conditions.

 - Present clear and concise evidence that the property is significantly overvalued as well as what the valuation ought to be.

 2. Formal Appeal

 - If an informal resolution is not reached and you feel the property is still overvalued, submit a formal written application to the Assessor's Office.